drardito/Blending_Learning/README.md

-Blending_Learning
+Blending Learning
 =================

-Resources for a workshop on Blended Learning for the Mediterranean Center for Innovation in Education, Summer 2014
+Resources for a workshop on Blended Learning for the Mediterranean Center for Innovation in Education, Summer 2014.